PaulDJoachim/semantic-mapper/README.md

 - Recursively generate multiple continuation "stems" and nodes from an initial prompt
 - Prune stems based on abrupt jumps in token entropy
 - Create semantic embeddings of stems using a sentence transformer model
-- Group stem embeddings using a clustering algorhythm (DBSCAN or Heirarchical currently)
+- Group stem embeddings using a clustering algorithm (DBSCAN or Hierarchical currently)
-- Select cluster representitives for continuation or branching
+- Select cluster representatives for continuation or branching
 - Build an interactive html visualization showing where semantic divergence is detected
 - Display the stem clustering of each node as a 3D PCA projection, along with the text of all stems in each cluster

-## Limitations and TODOs

-- Only tested on GPT-2 models, which aren't really intelligent enough to function as an actual proof of concept. (larger models will need better memory management)
-- Inference, embedding, and clustering parameters need tuning for usable results in different prompts/domains
-- Currently no quantitative metrics for "semantic divergence".
-Debatable as to whether or not sentence embeddings constitute a valid evaluation of meaning
-- Depth-triggered branch clustering should be tested to validate semantic divergence is non-trival (and to reduce redundundant branching)
-- Visualization is rudimentary and could use more QoL features/polish
-- Data output is sparse at the moment.
-Could use more comprehensive stats
-- Limited testing on different model types and prompt categories
-- There are many places that could benefit from optimization and refactoring

 ## Possible Use Cases

-- **Security research**: Identifying potential jailbreak vectors or unintended model behaviors
+- **Security Research**: Identifying potential jailbreak vectors or unintended model behaviors
-- **Model evaluation**: Understanding how alignment training affects latent model capabilities
+- **Model Evaluation**: Understanding how alignment training affects latent model capabilities
+- **Inference Prediction**: Identifying major semantic attractors in a prompt space
 - **Curiosity**: Exploring the "what if" space around contentious or ambiguous prompts
+- **Procedural Content Generation**: Dialog trees, story branching, etc.

 ## Quick Start

 TODO - add requirements.txt and quick start instructions

+## How to Use This

-## Configuration
+Configuration

 Edit `config.ini` to adjust: